 - The Combaticons, while usually effective, they tended to become succumb to some sort of Decay or amass many defeats.
 Here, they're the special forces, strong, effective and brutal.
 Bruticus (you knew he was coming) is at his deadliest here.

 - Affectionate Parody: Leozack is one to anime heroes and villains, with everything from Calling Your Attacks to a BFS to having a bold, Japanese-esque font in his Speech Bubbles in the comic-based stories.
 The writer of his initial comic even wanted to have him actually speak only Japanese, but the editor decided that might be pushing it just a bit.

-- Ambiguous Situation: The story is careful to weather Dion or Magnum is Ultra Magnus.
+- Ambiguous Situation: The story is careful to leave the question of whether Dion or Magnum is Ultra Magnus.

 - Amazon Chaser: As Side Burn puts it upon seeing Lyzack, "A femicon with a sword... hot!"

 - Attack Drone: Over-Run collects these and has them fight for him on the battlefield.
 It later backfires on him when Bruticus catches one of his drones and throws it at him with deadly force.

 - Badass Bookworm: The Elite Guard later ends up taking two "desk jockeys" into their ranks when they're starving for members.
 One turns out to be a crack sharpshooter, while the other once dispatched some Decepticons with a desk stapler.
 Sadly it doesn't go well for one of the bookworms.

 - Badass Crew: The various Elite Guard squads.